References and Borrowing

 • All variables can read, own, and (optionally) write their data.

-• Creating a reference will transfer permissions from the borrowed path to the reference.
+• Creating a reference will transfer permissions from the borrowed place to the reference.

 • Permissions are returned once the reference’s lifetime has ended.